Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Introduction

 \section{Introduction}

 Composed image retrieval (CIR) aims to retrieve the target image from gallery images through the composed query, which is specified in the form of an image plus some text that describes desired modifications to the input image~\cite{vo2019composing,chen2020image}.
 The text-image composed query can overcome the limitation of singular modality image retrieval, where the image is dense in semantics and text is sparse~\cite{gabbay2021image}.
 Specifically, text-image retrieval encounters challenges due to imprecise descriptions and an unlimited number of correct targets.
 For example, a text query `dog' can correspond to thousands of dog images in various breeds, poses, and environments.
 Meanwhile, image-image retrieval suffers from an expression limitation, lacking the ability to generalize to different visual contents~\cite{gordo2016deep}.
-This becomes infeasible when a single image cannot be tailored to users’ intentions.
-Traditional composed image retrieval methods~\cite{liu2021image} are primarily trained on datasets of triplets composed of a reference image, a relative caption, and a target image.
+This becomes infeasible when a single image cannot be tailored to users' intentions.

+Traditional composed image retrieval methods~\cite{liu2021image,vo2019composing,chen2020image,baldrati2022effective,delmas2022artemis} are primarily trained on datasets of triplets composed of a reference image, a relative caption, and a target image.
 However, these methods entail the expensive cost of collecting triplet datasets.
 To overcome this challenge, recent research has made efforts to consider zero-shot composed image retrieval (ZS-CIR).

-Current methods for ZS-CIR are mainly based on the nearest neighbour search in pre-trained visual-language embedding spaces~\cite{radford2021learning,li2022blip}.
+Specifically, current methods for ZS-CIR are mainly based on the nearest neighbor search method in pre-trained visual-language embedding spaces~\cite{radford2021learning,li2022blip}.
 These embeddings are further fine-tuned using either task-independent image-text pairs~\cite{saito2023pic2word,baldrati2023zero} or additional task-specific image-text-image triplets~\cite{levy2023data,liu2023zero}.